Do you want to build a Stargate and DHD yourself?

 - Install Raspberry Pi OS Lite to your SD card using the Raspberry Pi Imager.

-- When it is done you might need to reconnect the SD card to your computer to access the boot partition on the SD card.
+- (Optional, if you didn’t use the “hidden menu” in the point above.
+When it is done you might need to reconnect the SD card to your computer to access the boot partition on the SD card.
 You can follow the instructions here, to configure the pi connect to your network when it boots up for the first time.
 This is very handy when we do not have a display.
 Also, we need to enable SSH connections to be able to connect to the pi from a computer.
 SSH can be enabled as described in step 3.
 Enable SSH on a headless Raspberry, here.

 - Plug the SD card into your raspberry pi and power it up.
 It should automatically connect to your Wifi network and allow SSH connections.
 Find the IP address of the raspberry pi on your network and connect to it.
 There are several ways to find the IP address.
 A tip can be to check your router/DHCP, or use this handy app on your phone: Fing – Network Tools.
 Use your favorite SSH program and connect to the PI.
 Putty is a very popular choice.
 The default username is pi, and the default password is raspberry.
 When logged in, change the default password of the pi user.

 pi@raspberrypi:~ $ passwd Changing password for pi.
 Current password: New password: Retype new password: passwd: password updated successfully

 - (Optional) I prefer to set up my raspberries with static IP addresses.
 Open /etc/dhcpcd.conf in nano text editor and add IP addressing that fits within your wifi network at the end of the file.
 I use the following: